Thailand Travel Mistakes

 - Chiang Mai: Generally safer, but be wary of overpriced “Elephant Sanctuaries” that do not meet ethical standards.
 Always verify through official 2026 sustainability registries.

 - Phuket & Gulf Islands: High prevalence of transport cartels and rental scams.
-Prices for short taxi rides can be 3x higher than Bangkok (often 400–600 THB minimum).
-Use the “InDrive” app here to negotiate fairer rates.
+Prices for short taxi rides can be 3x higher than Bangkok (often 400–600 THB / ~$11–$17 minimum).
+Use the InDrive app here to negotiate fairer rates.

 Thailand looks small on a map, but it’s surprisingly large and diverse.
 A common mistake first-time visitors make is trying to fit too many destinations into one trip.

-It’s tempting to plan something like Bangkok, Chiang Mai, Phuket, Krabi, and several islands all in two weeks.
+It’s tempting to plan Bangkok, Chiang Mai, Phuket, Krabi, and several islands all in two weeks.
 In reality, constant travel can leave you exhausted and rushing through places that deserve more time.
+Every domestic flight or overnight bus takes a half-day minimum, and that cost adds up fast.

 A better approach is to focus on a few key regions.
 For example:

-Giving yourself time to enjoy each destination often leads to a far better experience.
+Giving yourself time to enjoy each destination leads to a far better experience and leaves something for the next trip.

 Thailand’s tropical climate surprises many travelers.
-Even experienced travelers sometimes underestimate how hot and humid it can feel.
+Even experienced international visitors sometimes underestimate how hot and humid it can feel, particularly in Bangkok and the south between March and May when temperatures regularly exceed 35°C.

-Walking around temples or city streets in the middle of the afternoon sun can quickly become exhausting.
+Walking around temples or city streets in the middle of the afternoon sun can quickly become exhausting and, at its worst, genuinely dangerous.
+Heat exhaustion is more common than illness among first-time visitors.

 A few simple habits help enormously:

-Many locals plan outdoor activities in the morning or evening, which is a great habit for travelers to adopt as well.
+Many locals plan outdoor activities in the morning or evening, which is a great habit for travelers to adopt too.

 Thailand is famously known as the “Land of Smiles,” and Thai people are incredibly welcoming.
-However, understanding a few cultural customs can help you avoid awkward situations.
+However, understanding a few cultural customs can help you avoid awkward situations and deepen connections with locals.

 Some important etiquette tips include: